-All policies can be found at https://nzequestrian.org.nz https://inside.fei.org/
+All policies can be found at https://inside.fei.org/

 - 1. Must have been a National Level 3 Judge for a minimum 3 years - 2.
 Be a minimum of 18 years of age - 3.
 Be a current financial member of ESNZ - 4.
-Have been a member of the Ground Jury at a minimum of 6 or more ESNZ

-Premier or Grand Prix sanctioned Jumping events in the last 2 years including being President of the Ground Jury at 3 events in the last 3 years - Have an in depth understanding of the ESNZ Jumping Rules and the ESNZ General & Veterinary Regulations - 6.
+Have been a member of the Ground Jury at a minimum of 6 or more ESNZ Premier or Grand Prix sanctioned Jumping events in the last 2 years including being President of the Ground Jury at 3 events in the last 2 years - 5.
+Have an in depth understanding of the ESNZ Jumping Rules and the ESNZ General & Veterinary Regulations - 6.
 Have a good understanding of the FEI Jumping Rules and FEI general Regulations - 7.
 Have read and accept the ESNZ Members Code of Conduct and the ESNZ Jumping Officials' Code of Conduct - 8.
 Have read and accept the FEI Jumping Officials Code of Conduct - 9.
-Have attended an in person National Level 3 Jumping Judges maintenance course in the last 3 years - 10.
-Have kept up to date with all new and amended rule changes by attending an in person or online seminar at least every 3 years - 11.
+Have attended an in person National Jumping Judges maintenance course in the last 3 years - 10.
+It is recommended that all judges keep up to date with all new and amended rule changes by attending an online seminar - 11.
 Have attended a Course Designers Seminar in the last three years - 12.
 Have attended a Stewarding Seminar in the last three years - 13.
-Kept up to date annually with all new and amended rule changes by attending an online seminar - 14.
-Have an up to date ESNZ Jumping Judges logbook and or CV - 15.
-Have been assessed and recommended by two FEI Level 1 Judges or higher - 16.
-Have assisted a National FEI Level 2 Jumping Course Designer or higher on at least two occasions - 17.
-Have attended an online or in person seminar for National course designers - 18.
-Have assisted a National FEI Level 2 Jumping Steward or higher on at least two occasions - 19.
-Have attended an online or in person seminar for National Stewards - 20.
-Pass an open book test at an official ESNZ Jumping Judges promotion course for ESNZ National Level 3E Jumping Judges including a one-on-one interview
+Have an up to date ESNZ Jumping Judges logbook and or CV - Have been assessed and recommended by two FEI Level 1 Judges or higher - Have assisted a National FEI Level 2 Jumping Course Designer or higher on at least two occasions - Have attended an online or in person seminar for National course designers - 17.
+Have assisted a National FEI Level 2 Jumping Steward or higher on at least two occasions - 18.
+Have attended an online or in person seminar for National Stewards - Pass an open book test at an official ESNZ Jumping Judges promotion course for ESNZ National Level 3E Jumping Judges including a one-onone interview